Axillary Hyperhidrosis Market Summary

 Analysis |

-Axillary Hyperhidrosis Understanding and Treatment Algorithm
+Axillary Hyperhidrosis Disease Understanding

-Axillary Hyperhidrosis Overview and Diagnosis
+Axillary Hyperhidrosis Overview

 Axillary hyperhidrosis is a chronic condition characterized by excessive, uncontrollable sweating of the underarms, beyond what is necessary for thermoregulation.
 It is the most common subtype of primary focal hyperhidrosis, often beginning in adolescence or early adulthood.
 The condition typically occurs symmetrically in both armpits and is not triggered by heat or exercise, but rather by emotional or unknown stimuli.
 It significantly impacts quality of life, leading to social embarrassment, occupational difficulties, and emotional distress.

 Axillary hyperhidrosis is diagnosed clinically, based on persistent, excessive underarm sweating without an identifiable cause, typically present for over six months.
 Key features include bilateral, symmetrical sweating that impairs daily life, often beginning before age 25 and stopping during sleep.
 The Hyperhidrosis Disease Severity Scale (HDSS) helps assess symptom impact.
 In unclear cases, tests like the starch-iodine test or gravimetric measurement can confirm severity.
-Secondary causes—such as hyperthyroidism, diabetes, or neurological disorders—should be ruled out if sweating is generalized, asymmetric, or occurs during sleep or later in life.
+Secondary causes—such as hyperthyroidism, diabetes, or neurological disorders should be ruled out if sweating is generalized, asymmetric, or occurs during sleep or later in life.

-Further details related to country-based variations in diagnosis are provided in the report.
+Further details are provided in the report...

-Axillary hyperhidrosis Treatment
+Axillary Hyperhidrosis Treatment

 First-line treatment includes aluminum chloride hexahydrate (e.g., DRYSOL), applied nightly to block sweat glands.
 If ineffective, FDA-approved topical anticholinergics like QBREXZA (wipes) and SOFDRA (gel) are used.
 For more widespread cases, oral anticholinergics such as OXYBUTYNIN or GLYCOPYRROLATE may help but can cause side effects.
 BOTOX injections offer 4–14 months of relief by blocking nerve signals to sweat glands.
 Other options include MIRADRY (microwave therapy), BRELLA (a quick office patch), and laser treatments.
 In severe cases, endoscopic thoracic sympathectomy (ETS) may be considered, though it carries significant risks and is used as a last resort.

-Further details related to treatment are provided in the report.
+Further details related to country-based variations are provided in the report...

-Axillary hyperhidrosis Epidemiology
+Axillary Hyperhidrosis Epidemiology

 - In the UK, hyperhidrosis is considered common by the NHS, with estimates suggesting it affects between 1% and 3% of the population.